How to Install a French Drain in Australia (Step-by-Step)

 • The perforated pipe, placed at the base of the trench, collects and carries this water away from the affected area.

-• The entire drainage system is often wrapped in landscape fabric to prevent clogging from soil or debris.
+• The entire french drainage system is often wrapped in landscape fabric to prevent clogging from soil or debris.

 The beauty of a French drain lies in its simplicity and effectiveness.
 When properly installed, it acts like a silent underground helper—keeping your property dry, healthy, and protected from potential water damage.